Pacific Wrecks

 HQ AAF (Twentieth Air Force): The 509th Composite Group, scheduled to deliver the first atomic bomb attack on Japan, begins combat flight training from Tinian; for most crews, this involves 5 or 6 practice missions such as a navigation training flight to Iwo Jima bombing Rota during the return flight, two or more short bombing missions against Rota or Guguan.
 One B-29 flys a long bombing mission against Truk and one B-29 against Marcus, all run in flights of from two to nine B-29s.

 SOUTHWEST PACIFIC AREA: On Luzon, fighter-bombers support ground forces in the Cervantes sector, north of Baguio and pound gun positions and other targets in the Kiangan area as the Luzon campaign officially ends at 2400 hours local.
 In Borneo, B-24s again pound Balikpapan and B-25s pound targets in NE Borneo and cause considerable damage at Tawau and Tandjoengredeb.
 The 39th Fighter Squadron, 35th Fighter Group, moves from Clark Field to Okinawa with P-51s.
-FEAF-CRTC ceases operations and begings preparing for a move to Clark Field.
+Far East Air Force - Combat Replacement and Training Center (FEAF-CRTC) ceases operations at Nadzab Airfield and begings preparing for a move to Clark Field.

-U.S. Army: The Luzon Campaign ends officially at midnight 30 June-1 July.
-U.S. Sixth Army turns over to U.S. Eighth Army the task of concluding operations on Luzon and regroups extensively for its next assignment, invasion of Japan (Operation OL YMPIC).
+U.S. Army: At midnight 30 June-1 July the Luzon campaign officially ends.
+U.S. Sixth Army turns over to U.S. Eighth Army the task of concluding operations on Luzon and regroups extensively for its next assignment: Operation Olympic the planned invasion of the southern home islands of Japan.
 Eighth Army takes command of XIV Corps, which will conduct the final mop up on Luzon.
-Two large pockets of enemy remain on N Luzon: about 11,000 Japanese are estimated to be concealed in Sierra Madre Mountains; and an estimated 12,000 are established in Kiangan-Bontoc area.
-Operations to eliminate these pockets continue until end of the war.
+Two large pockets of enemy remain on northern Luzon: about 11,000 Japanese are estimated to be in Sierra Madre Range; and an estimated 12,000 are established in Kiangan-Bontoc area.
+Operations to eliminate these pockets continue until end of the Pacific War.
 Under XIV Corps command are 6th, 32d, 37th, and 38th Inf Divs plus Filipino guerrilla forces on the island.
-24th Div is chosen for the final amphibious operation in the Philippines--a landing on Mindanao at Sarangani Bay.
-On Mindanao, X Corps continues to mop up until end of war.
+24th Div is chosen for the last amphibious operation at Sarangani Bay on Mindanao.
+X Corps continues to mopping up on Mindanao until end of the Pacific War.

 On Okinawa, U.S. Tenth Army completes mopping up operations.